 15. Kleftiko – Slow-Cooked Lamb

 Kleftiko is a combination of bay leaves, potatoes, and cut lamb.
 The locals usually marinate the lamb in olive oil, garlic, and lemon.
 The word Kleftiko roughly translates “stolen” in Greek.
-Historically, the bandits are the ones who created Kleftiko.
+Historically, the bandits were the ones who created Kleftiko.

 They’ll bury the lamb and seal the pit before forming a makeshift fire so that no smoke or smell will give away their location.